Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Non-stabilizerness: Challenges in many-body physics

 \subsection{Stabilizer Renyi entropy}

-Stabilizer Rényi Entropies (SREs) is a measure of nonstabilizerness recently introduced in Ref.~\cite{leone2022stabilizer}.
+Stabilizer Rényi Entropies (SREs) are a measure of nonstabilizerness recently introduced in Ref.~\cite{leone2022stabilizer}.
 For a pure quantum state $\rho$, SREs are expressed in terms of the expectation values of all Pauli strings in $\mathcal{P}_N$: